1024pix/matomo-buildpack/README.md

 This buildpack does the following, see `bin/compile`:
 - for a given release/tag, it downloads (via a cUrl command) the Matomo archive
 - unzip it
-- add some plugins, useful in a Cloud-based context
+- install some plugins, useful in a Cloud-based context
-    - EnvironmentVariables
     - AdminCommands
     - DbCommands
-- install and activate them by default
+    - LicenseKeyCommands

-> The last two plugins are custom ones, initially developed by the Scalingo Team 💪.
+> The first two plugins are custom ones, initially developed by the Scalingo Team 💪.

 The version of the Matomo is defined in the `bin/version` file.

 This buildpack follows the [Cloud Native Buildpacks Specification](https://github.com/buildpacks/spec).
 So it should be compatible with [Scalingo](https://doc.scalingo.com/platform/deployment/buildpacks/custom), [Dokku](http://dokku.viewdocs.io/dokku~v0.5.0/deployment/buildpacks/) or [Heroku](https://devcenter.heroku.com/articles/buildpacks).